AnAngryRaven/twemoji_colrv1_font/README.md

 Inspired by the SVG-OpenType version hosted by [13rac1 here](https://github.com/13rac1/twemoji-color-font/tree/main)!
 If you need an SVG-OpenType / SVGinOT version of this font, there is your best bet.

 Twemoji maintained by jdecked and company, repository found [here](https://github.com/jdecked/twemoji).

-## Dependencies

-This requires installation of Google's `nanoemoji`.
-You can install it by running `pip install nanoemoji`.

-**Note:** It seems that nanoemoji isn't intended to run in a virtual environment (or perhaps my understanding of virtual environments is lacking, I don't use python much :p )

-If you've installed nanoemoji in a virtual environment, you will probably have to copy over the `nanoemoji` and `picosvg` files into your `/bin` directory to get it to work.

-Additionally, you will have to install `ninja-build` from your distribution's package manager.

-(If anyone knows how to correctly get it working in a virtual environment, please do submit a PR updating these instructions!)

 ## Building

-So long as you have the dependencies, simply running `build.sh` on a Linux install of your choice should begin the build process.
+Simply running `build.sh` on a Linux install of your choice should begin the build process.

 Picosvg will then begin iterating through the SVGs present within the assets folder; *Depending on your system, this could very well take a fair bit of time.*